Cryptoporticus: Arles

 The cryptoporticus of Arles, dating from the 1st century BC was built as foundation for the forum, which has since been replaced by the Chapel of the Jesuit College and the city hall.
 Three double, parallel tunnels arranged in the form of a U are supported by fifty piers.
 Masons' marks on the stonework indicate that it was built by Greeks, probably from Marseille.
 Similar structures in Narbonne, Reims, and Bavay were used as granaries.
 The cryptoporticus at Arles is, however, too damp for prolonged storage and may have served as a barracks for public slaves.
 The cryptoporticus of Arles is listed as a UNESCO World Heritage Site, together with other Roman buildings of the city, as part of the Arles, Roman and Romanesque Monuments group.

 Reims

 The cryptoporticus of Reims, formerly enclosing three sides of the forum, is of Gallo-Roman origin and was probably built during the 3rd century.
 Today, only its Eastern part remains, but this is unusually well preserved for a Gallo-Roman structure.

+Vicenza

+The Roman cryptoporticus of Vicenza is a well-preserved structure from ancient Vicetia dating to the late 1st century BC.
+Located beneath the cathedral's rectory and Palazzo Roma, it is accessible via an entrance in Piazza del Duomo.